blabo-hue/ECE366_project/README.md

 Insights:
   - The code on finding the nth Fibonacci number closely follows the logic of the pseudo-code by making i = n - 1, and loop until it reaches before 0.
   - Finding the odd number is much simplier since it just subtracts the given number by 2 and keeps repeating it until it reaches 1 or 0.
 If it is odd, it will always reach 1 when subtracted by 2 repeatedly before it hits 0, thus I coded a condition to jump to Odd when it reaches the value of 1 or 0 first.
-  -Lastly, I combined the 2 program to create the final function isFibOdd(n) with some modifications to make it shorter.
+  - Lastly, I combined the 2 program to create the final function isFibOdd(n) with some modifications to make it shorter.